nodejs/corepack/README.md

 ## Envisioned workflow

-1. Users would install `node` as usual.
+1. Users would install Node as usual.

 2. Node would be distributed slightly differently: